JacobASeverson/crowd-ball-demo/README.md

 Generating Some Code
 ===
 The scaffolding was helpful for flushing out the domain model, but now we need to start making changes to both the look and the functionality.

+### Generating Controllers and Views
 Luckily, Grails ships with a command that will generate the controller code and views that we were seeing with the scaffolding:
 `./grailsw generate-all com.something.YourDomainClass`